hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - requires a descryption key to decrypt
     - resusls in data which is not understandable
         - even if read by someone else, it will have no meaning

+## Inference Systems (to Expert Systems)

+- **NOTE: THIS BELONGS TO THE 'EXPERT SYSTEMS' PART OF P1**

+- how inputs are used to prodice diagnoses
+    - finds possible diagnoses by using a form of reasoning
+    - the inference engine uses the data or facts in knowledge base (to reason through the symptoms)
+    - the reasoning involves forward chaining, backward chaining, or a combination of both
+    - compares symptoms to those in the knowledge base
+    - uses the rules base of IF...THEN... rules
+    - *also, write the description of forward chaining and backward chaining*